webmate-io/webmate-sdk-js-samples/README.md

 Before running the tests, enter your webmate credentials in `credentials.ts`.

 It contains two different tests.
-The test located in `devise.test.ts` demonstrates the lifecycle of a device.
+The test located in `device.test.ts` demonstrates the lifecycle of a device.
 The test in `selenium-test.test.ts` creates two browser sessions by executing the same selenium test using two different browsers.
 It then demonstrates how to use the browser sessions to start a cross browser test and query the resulting artifacts and results.